chenyongrowan/scTIGER/README.md

 - -p/--permutations:  Number of permutations to run.
 Default 100
 - -top/--numTopGenes: Number of top correlated genes selected.
 Default 100
 - -zero/--zeroThresh: Threshold for number of 0's tolerated for a gene.
 Default 0.30
+- -t/--timesteps:     Maximum number of steps allowed between interactions.
+0 implies a direct, causal interaction.
+1 implies one interaction between the source and target gene.
+Default is 0.
 - -s/--start:         Starting point for SIDELINE.
 Default 1 (Run SIDELINE and background).
 2 runs only the background
 - --cuda:             CUDA use on when flag included.
 Leave flag out if using CPU based discovery
 - -o/--output:        Output directory name.
 Default is 'SIDELINE_Output'